 Plastic is really all around you.
-It is in your phone, clothes or fridge.
-Oceans, rivers and lakes are full of our plastic waste.
-Not mentioning hundreds of tons waste ending up on a rubbish dump.
+It is in your phone, clothes, or fridge.
+Oceans, rivers and lakes are full of plastic waste.
+Not to mention hundreds of tons of waste ending up on a rubbish dump.
 We live in a plastic age.
 And plastic is slowly getting into our bodies.
 How?
 By water, we are drinking.

 83% of samples worldwide contained microscopic plastic fibers

-The US had the highest contamination rates: 94%.
-Lebanon and India had next highest rates of 93.8% and 82.4%.
-Europe has the lowest contamination, however, still a lot- 72%.
+The US had the highest contamination rate: 94%.
+Lebanon and India had the next highest rates of 93.8% and 82.4%.
+Europe has the lowest contamination, however, it still has a lot- 72%.
 The average number of plastic fibers in 500ml of drinking water was from 4.8 in the US to 1.9 in Europe.

-Plastic cannot be destructed and biodegraded.
-It will just break down to even smaller pieces, into particles in nanometer scale — one-one thousandth of one-one thousandth of a millimeter.
-What does it mean for human body?
+Plastic cannot be destroyed and biodegraded.
+It will just break down into even smaller pieces, into particles on a nanometer scale — one-one thousandth of one-one thousandth of a millimeter.
+What does it mean for the human body?
 Particles of nanometer size can migrate through the intestinal wall and travel to the lymph nodes and other bodily organs.

 Scientists also claim, that if plastic is in your drinking water, it is definitely in your food as well.
 Whether the food is from your kitchen or a grocery store.
 It is very likely, that you are eating your pasta and sauce together with microscopic plastic fibers.